-The city of Chicago’s amusement-tax ordinance imposes a 9 percent tax on certain forms of entertainment such as theaters, concerts and sporting events, and on certain recreational activities such as amusement-park admissions, bowling and billiards.
+Chicago’s “amusement tax” has long imposed a 9 percent tax on certain forms of entertainment, such as theaters, concerts and sporting events, and on certain recreational activities, such as amusement-park admissions, bowling and billiards.

-On June 9, city of Chicago Comptroller Dan Widawsky issued Amusement Tax Ruling No. 5, which extended the 9 percent amusement-tax ordinance to new services – Internet-based streaming video, music and gaming services, such as Netflix, Spotify and XBox Live – even though the ordinance itself doesn’t authorize taxation of those services.
+In June 2015, the city comptroller issued a “Ruling” extending the amusement tax to cover new services – Internet-based streaming video, music and gaming services, such as Netflix, Spotify and XBox Live – even though the ordinance itself doesn’t authorize taxation of those services.

-The Liberty Justice Center filed a lawsuit in the Cook County Circuit Court against the city of Chicago and the comptroller on Sept.
-9 on behalf of six plaintiffs who are subscribers to various Internet-based streaming services and will therefore have to pay the new 9 percent tax on those services.
+The Liberty Justice Center filed a lawsuit challenging the tax on behalf of Chicago taxpayers who subscribe to various Internet-based streaming services and therefore have to pay the new tax on those services.

-The lawsuit alleges that the comptroller’s extension of the amusement tax is illegal because the amusement-tax ordinance does not authorize a tax on Internet-based streaming media services.
+- The city’s amusement-tax ordinance doesn’t actually authorize taxation of Internet-based streaming entertainment services.
 If the city wants to tax those services, it must pass a new ordinance through the City Council – if it can.

-The lawsuit also alleges that the city’s taxation of Internet-based video and music services violates the federal Internet Tax Freedom Act because it discriminates against online entertainment by taxing tickets for certain live theatrical and musical performances at a lower rate than it would tax access to those same performances if they were streamed online.
+- The tax violates the federal Internet Tax Freedom Act because it discriminates against online entertainment by taxing tickets for certain live theatrical and musical performances at a lower rate than it would tax access to those same performances if they were streamed online.

-The attorney for Labell v.
-City of Chicago is Jeffrey Schwab, Staff Attorney at the Liberty Justice Center.
-For more information, or to arrange an interview with Jeffrey about the case, contact Kayla Weems, Media Relations Manager, at (312) 346-5700 or by email at email@example.com.
+The lead attorney for Labell v.
+City of Chicago is Jeffrey Schwab.
+For more information, or to arrange an interview with Jeffrey about the case, contact Diana Rickert at 773-809-4403 or by email at email@example.com.